-9/11 Memorial stair climb events are a tribute to the 343 firefighters who gave their lives during the tragic events at the World Trade Center on September 11, 2001.
-All funds raised benefit the National Fallen Firefighters Foundation and the families and co-workers of fallen firefighters.
+9/11 Memorial Stair Climb events are a tribute to the 343 firefighters who gave their lives during the tragic events at the World Trade Center on September 11, 2001.

 At the equivalent of the 78th floor of the World Trade Center towers, which is the highest floor firefighters reached on 9/11, each climber rings the fire bell in honor of the fallen firefighter on their badge.
 The stair climb is not a timed race and participants can climb to any desired level.
 An adult or guardian must accompany minors who participate.

 Congress created the National Fallen Firefighters Foundation in an effort to honor America’s fallen fighters.
 Since 1992, the non-profit foundation has developed and expanded programs to support that effort.
 The organization’s mission is to honor and remember America’s fallen fire heroes, provide resources to assist their survivors in rebuilding their lives, and work within the Fire Service Community to reduce firefighter deaths.